hapax/hapax.github.io/assets/hyperlaunch.md

 This increases the mass, and obviously, we don't want the plunger scraping the sides since friction will reduce launch energies.
 We want a smooth ride, with no tilt and no friction.

+One entertaining possibility is to stabilise the plunger by spinning, just like a frisbee.
+The energy for spinning can be obtained during launch itself, with any excess energy.
+In fact, we *want* the plunger to be travelling as slow as possible so as to still launch, since it will need to break as it approaches the end of the cylinder.
+This excess energy could be stored, e.g. in flywheels, but stabilisation is also a judicious use.
+The payload itself need not spin, if placed on a gyroscopically isolated platform above the base of the plunger.

 #### 3.3.
 Construction<a id="sec-3-3" name="sec-3-3"></a>